AmirAli104/Text2Excel/README.md

 # Text2Excel

-Text2Excel is a GUI desktop application that can extract data from a text file and put them in an Excel file using regular expression (regex) patterns.
+Text2Excel is a GUI desktop application that can extract data from a text file and put them in an Excel or csv file using regular expression (regex) patterns.
 It uses python re module.

 You should right click on the patterns widget and use the options in the context menu to add the patterns.